berkeley-abc/abc/src/base/sn/readme.md

 the library's `bus_naming_style` and nested `pin(A[3:2])` range overrides are applied; `sn_lib_table_lookup3` interpolates all three axes and the x/y helper returns NAN for three-dimensional tables.
 Only a syntax error (including an unterminated comment or a read error), a missing `library` group, or memory exhaustion is fatal;
-`sn_lib_ok` covers all three, and an allocation-injection test (`abc/test/sn/sn_liberty_oom_test.cc`) fails every allocation in turn to keep that contract honest.
-The vendor tests read IWLS 2005 GSCLib, the sky130 library shipped with
-OpenROAD, and the gf180, STM 90 nm, and Faraday libraries under `~/Projects/libs`; the cell functions of three of them were compared exhaustively against ABC's own genlib conversions.
+`sn_lib_ok` covers all three.
 Completeness for every Liberty construct is not claimed: `include_file` is recorded but not executed, a second `library` group in a file is ignored with a warning, and bus-level expressions are shared with the bits without bit selection.
-See `sn_slang/sn_liberty_review.md` in the sibling frontend project for the September 7 correctness review and its resolution.

 Binary format version 15 embeds each library model of a design as its functional-only binary encoding (below) instead of the Liberty text that versions 13 and 14 carried, so `@read` no longer re-parses the